 Clinical Neuropsychology

-Through comprehensive neuropsychological evaluation, we assess key cognitive domains including attention, memory, executive functioning, language, visuospatial skills, processing speed, motor coordination, and academic abilities.
-This approach allows us to identify both cognitive strengths and areas of difficulty.
+Through comprehensive neuropsychological evaluation, we assess the cognitive domains that matter most, including attention, memory, executive functioning, language, visuospatial skills, processing speed, motor coordination, and academic abilities.
+This approach reveals both cognitive strengths and areas of difficulty, giving a complete picture rather than a label.

 We work with individuals experiencing cognitive changes related to neurological conditions, including traumatic brain injury, stroke, epilepsy, brain tumors, multiple sclerosis, Parkinson’s disease, and dementias such as Alzheimer’s disease.
-We also evaluate neurodevelopmental conditions such as ADHD, learning disorders, intellectual disabilities, and select autism spectrum disorder referrals.
-In addition, LarLo Behavioral Services has extensive experience conducting Independent Medical Evaluations.
+We also evaluate neurodevelopmental conditions such as ADHD, learning disorders, and intellectual disabilities, along with select autism spectrum disorder referrals.
+In addition, LarLo Behavioral Services brings extensive experience conducting Independent Medical Evaluations.

-The outcome is clarity and direction—providing meaningful insight and practical recommendations that support treatment planning, rehabilitation, academic accommodations, and informed decision-making.
+The outcome is clarity and direction, meaningful insight paired with practical recommendations that support treatment planning, rehabilitation, academic accommodations, and confident, informed decisions.

 ‘What’s Your Strength’ Assessment for Attention & Learning